 In any performance management process certain minimum standards of procedural fairness must be observed.
-Employers, in the first instance, should be careful to take note of their own house rules, codes of conduct, and warning procedures, as well as of the provisions of the relevant employment agreement.
+Employers should be careful to take note of their own house rules, codes of conduct, and warning procedures, as well as of the provisions of the relevant employment agreement.
 Where employers have performance concerns it is important to raise the issues with the employee as soon as possible and allow time for improvement before considering a formal procedure.
-It is vital the employee is aware of your expectations and that you discuss and consider any reasons why the employee may not be performing as expected.
+It is vital the employee is aware of your expectations and that you discuss and consider any reasons why the employee may not be performing to them.